Cratis/Chronicle/Documentation/recipes/docker-compose.md

 # Running with Docker Compose

-Using the development image of Cratis is very convenient for getting started quickly.
+Using the development image of Chronicle is very convenient for getting started quickly.
-Sometimes you want more control over the running environment and have MongoDB as its own thing and possible other services, for collecting logging and other telemetry both from Cratis and your own app running on top.
+Sometimes you want more control over the running environment and have MongoDB as its own thing and possible other services, for collecting logging and other telemetry both from Chronicle and your own app running on top.

-The following configures a `docker-compose-yml` with Cratis, a version of [MongoDB](https://mongodb.com), [ZipKin](http://zipkin.io), [Seq](https://datalust.co/seq) and [Prometheus](https://prometheus.io) to be working together.
+The following configures a `docker-compose-yml` with Chronicle, a version of [MongoDB](https://mongodb.com), [ZipKin](http://zipkin.io), [Seq](https://datalust.co/seq) and [Prometheus](https://prometheus.io) to be working together.